 My first impression is, the soil looks rich and good quality.
 I don’t really use this brand that much because it is not usually available in hardware stores around me.
-It is easy to purchase online from Amazon if you don’t mind the price.
+It is easy to purchase online if you don’t mind the price.
 As the product description says, it is ideal for blending with peat moss and perlite.
 The way I would use this is to add perlite to make it more porous for succulents, so it’ll drain faster.

 This costs 3x more than the miracle grow product.
 If you do the math, these 2 bags cost $14.97 total.
 Each bag is 4-qt in size.
 So for 8-qt this would cost $14.97, which is 3x more than the Miracle-Gro bag.
 It’s something to keep in mind if you’re on a budget.
 Prices vary depending on location, where and when you purchase, etc.

 After I’ve trialed this brand for a few months and have used it several times, my opinion is that it is an OK product.
 It tends to stay wet so you really need to add perlite to it or something that will help the soil drain faster.

 Price: $29.99 (2-Pack, 8-qt) at the time of purchase